Surround yourself with great educators. Surround yourself with UW-La Crosse.

 All teacher candidates must complete the designated national criminal background check process prior to entering the schools for their first clinical field experience or any other school experience at the University of Wisconsin–La Crosse.
 This is a requirement of the school placement sites, and it is the teacher candidate’s responsibility to follow the instructions and complete the process by the dates specified.
 Teacher candidates are responsible for all costs associated with the criminal background checks.
 Policies and procedures must be followed for teacher candidates to receive a placement.
 Prior to student teaching, teacher candidates must complete a second designated national criminal background check if more than one year has passed since their last criminal background check.
 The Office of Field Experience will record the criminal background checks conducted each semester.

-Interested in participating in a clinical field experience Spring Semester 2015?
-Attend the Field Experience Information Meeting on Thursday, October 16, 2014.
+Interested in participating in a clinical field experience Fall semester 2015?
+Attend the Field Experience Information Meeting on Tuesday, February 24, 2015.
 Applications for clinical field experience will be available online after the meeting.

 The meeting will be recorded and posted here on the website for those unable to attend in person.
 Please view the recording before completing the application.